SPASA

 • Ask what the time frame will be for them to inspect and/or rectify the problem

-Write directly to the Other Party and plainly state:
+Write directly to the other Party and plainly state:

 • What the problem is with the product, service or the construction